-Beasley Allen has handled a number of cases involving serious injury and death involving motorcycle accidents.
+Beasley Allen has handled a number of cases involving serious injury and death in motorcycle accidents.
 The most common causes of motorcycle accidents are road hazards, drunk driving, and the inability to be seen by other surrounding vehicles.

 These type accidents regularly result in life-altering injuries because drivers do not have any barrier between them and the road.
 As in most cases, it is important to look at product defects, including defective helmets that do not properly protect drivers, when evaluating a serious injury or death caused by a motorcycle accident.